hapax/hapax.github.io/assets/sky.md

 Air does not treat wavelengths equally.
-To see how molecules interact with different colours, we'll repeat a famouse dimensional analysis due to Lord Rayleigh, aka [John William Strutt](https://en.wikipedia.org/wiki/John_William_Strutt,_3rd_Baron_Rayleigh).
+To see how molecules interact with different colours, we'll repeat a famous dimensional analysis due to Lord Rayleigh, aka [John William Strutt](https://en.wikipedia.org/wiki/John_William_Strutt,_3rd_Baron_Rayleigh).
 The wavelength of visible light is a few hundred nanometres, a thousand times larger than an air molecule.